South Nave Window #4 – Pilgrims in The New World

 Right: In Memory of Letitia Mills Sandreuter by Oliver Sandreuter

 The Mayflower is shown in a small vignette in the center left.
-It is anchored off Cape Cod, where the company drew up the Mayflower Compact by which they created a civil body before God and each other.
-This was Congregational polity, though civil rather than religious.
+It is anchored off Cape Cod, where the diverse company drew up the Mayflower Compact by which they created a civil body before God and each other to agree to the group’s rules and regulations.

-The Hall of the Plumber’s Company where the congregation of Separatists met in London in the 1560s is in the left predella.
+The Hall of the Plumber’s Company, where the congregation of Separatists secretly met in London in the 1560s, is in the left predella.

 In a vignette the Pilgrims are shown going to church.
 The Cambridge Synod defined and promoted the established Congregational polity, which resulted in a certain rigidity and led to splits and quarrels within the churches.